 Once a targeted consumer responds to your marketing, it’s important to make the process as simple as possible.
 If there isn’t a clear and easy path to the next step in their buying journey, you risk the consumer making the decision to visit a different dealer or website.

-Intentionally engaging your customer and being their personal guide through each step of the process can lead your customer to a deeper level within your dealership and establish a customer loyalty that will diminish any desires to consider other dealerships.
+Intentionally engaging your customer and being their personal guide through each step of the process can lead your customer to a deeper level within your dealership and establish a customer loyalty that will diminish any desire to consider other dealerships.

 Evaluate Your Results